causejs/causejs/README.md

 }
 ```

-It is such a massive evolution and a big step for the language that we're moving up to version 2.0 with this one.
+The whole release is such a massive evolution and a big step for the language that we're moving up to version 2.0 with this one.
 It is still backward-compatible, except two commands have been renamed which shouldn't create a massive headache for anyone.<br>
 It's suitably called the "Terrigen" release, as it has the potential to create a quake or two.<br>

 Stay tuned!